graniticio/granitic/doc/ref/vld-enable-rules.md

 ## Rule structure

 Rules consist of three components:

- * The field name
+  * A field name
   * A logical type
   * One or more operations

 ### Field name